 Early recognition and understanding of the health impacts of overweight may heighten the perceived threat of excess weight gain, thus motivating people to change behaviors to prevent overweight and obesity.
 We need to help one another because nobody else is going to do it for us.

 We must stop waiting for America to do things for us and rely on our impressive black power to get obesity rates down.
 Simple as that.
-Now put that hamburger down and treat yourself to the occasional indulgence after you've worked hard.
-It will taste better.
-You can do it!
+Now, put that hamburger down!